json-schema-org/json-schema-spec/jsonschema-core.md

 When an implementation encounters the reference to "other.json", it resolves this to `https://example.net/other.json`, which is not defined in this document.
-If a schema with that identifier has otherwise been supplied to the implementation, it can also be used automatically.[^7]
+If an implementation has been configured to resolve that identifier to a schema via pre-loading or other means, it can be used automatically; otherwise, the behavior described in {{failed-refs}} MUST be used.

-[^7]: What should implementations do when the referenced schema is not known?
-Are there circumstances in which automatic network dereferencing is allowed?
-A same origin policy?
-A user-configurable option?
-In the case of an evolving API described by Hyper-Schema, it is expected that new schemas will be added to the system dynamically, so placing an absolute requirement of pre-loading schema documents is not feasible.

 #### JSON Pointer fragments and embedded schema resources {#embedded}